Joseph Robidoux at Roy's Branch

 5. The Journals of the Lewis and Clark Expedition.
 (Submitted on November 27, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)

-Categories. • Exploration • Industry & Commerce • Settlements & Settlers • Waterways & Vessels •
+Topics.
+This marker is included in these topic lists: Exploration • Industry & Commerce • Settlements & Settlers • Waterways & Vessels